The Latest: Biden rips Trump over remarks about veterans

-Vice President Joe Biden is assailing Republican presidential candidate Donald Trump for remarks suggesting that soldiers who suffer from mental health issues might not be as strong as those who don't.
+Vice President Joe Biden is criticizing Republican presidential candidate Donald Trump for remarks suggesting that soldiers who suffer from mental health issues might not be as strong as those who don't.

 Biden says, "How can he be so out of touch."
-In an interview that aired Tuesday on CNN, the vice president also said Trump is "not a bad man."
+In a CNN interview Tuesday, the vice president also said Trump is "not a bad man."
 But he added: "His ignorance is profound, so profound."

-Biden also said government leaders in general, including Democrats, haven't communicated well enough with American people feeling "scared" about their future.
+Trump made the reference Monday as he discussed his commitment to improving mental health services for veterans.

-"We don't speak to them enough," he said.
-Biden suggested that Democratic presidential nominee Hillary Clinton needs to speak more fiercely about issues she cares about, but also said "every time she expresses emotion, she gets clobbered."
+He said, "When people come back from war and combat, and they see things that maybe a lot of the folks in this room have seen many times over, and you're strong and you can handle it.
+But a lot of people can't handle it."

 5:00 a.m.